tuanngo1001/tuanngo1001.github.io/README.md

 ## Getting Started

 #### Markdown:
-- For technical writing, it is best to use a lightweight Markup language.
-Consider Andrew Etter's book "Modern Technical Writing":
+- For technical writing, it is best to use a **_lightweight markup language_**.
+According to Andrew Etter's book _"Modern Technical Writing"_, he mentioned:
-> "it is Human-readable in raw form, straightforward to learn, ..."
+> "For documentation, lightweight markup is free and superior in every meaningful way."
 - **Markdown** is a lightweight Markup Language that you can use to formatting components in your document.
 We use Markdown since it is the most popular Markup language for technical writing.
 - Since Markdown has many flavours and we are creating a website using GitHub pages, we will choose GitHub Flavored Markdown.
 - You can learn about Markdown syntax [here](https://www.markdowntutorial.com).